-- Select Manual PKCS 12 as the type for CA Certificate and upload the "subca.pfx" file + set the CA certificate password to the password set on the PFX certificate earlier. - Select Manual PEM as the type for CA Trusted Root and upload the "root.cer" file. - Test both certificates by clicking on "show certificate".
+- Select Manual PKCS 12 as the type for CA Certificate and upload the "subca.pfx" file + set the CA certificate password to the password set on the PFX certificate earlier. - Select Manual PEM as the type for CA Trusted Roots and upload the "root.cer" file.
+(Note: When updating this certificate, the CA Certificate also needs to be re-uploaded) - Test both certificates by clicking on "show certificate".
 If both are OK and don't give any errors you can continue. - Verify that the Username Claim URL points to the UPN property of the SAML response.
-Single Sign-On can only work when using the UPN. - · Click Apply
+Single Sign-On can only work when using the UPN. - Click Apply